 This new leverage would mean Trump couldn’t afford to antagonise China, and the ‘poison pill’ that could undermine US trading partners’ hopes with Beijing would find itself back in medicine cabinet – although the President is seldom that predictable.

 So yes, the trade war might be coming to an end.
-But this is just the start of a rivalry that will shape the century.
+But this is just the start of another chapter in a rivalry that will shape the century.
 If during this stalemate Britain can negotiate the outlines of a US-UK trade deal, we could find that China’s window of opportunity is in fact our own.

 Click here to subscribe to our daily briefing – the best pieces from CapX and across the web.